South Carolina Workers Comp Death Benefit Claims

 When a loved one is killed in a work accident, a spouse and each child may receive weekly compensation.
 Contact an experienced Workers Compensation lawyer at the Strom Law Firm to protect your rights and obtain the Workers’ Comp Death Benefits you deserve.

-Workers’ Compensation coverage is elective for employers in South Carolina with three or less employees.
-Anyone employing four or more employees is required to have workman’s compensation insurance, which provides death benefits in the event that an employee is killed related to a workplace accident.
+Workers’ Compensation coverage is elective for employers in South Carolina with three or fewer employees.
+Anyone employing four or more employees is required to have workman’s compensation insurance, which provides death benefits if an employee is killed related to a workplace accident.

 Medical: Medical expenses related to the employee’s death will be paid and/or reimbursed.

-Services: Funeral expenses as set forth pursuant to South Carolina Code Section 42-9-290.
+Services: Funeral expenses as set forth under South Carolina Code Section 42-9-290.